Gary Herrington BSc (hons), MA, Registered MBACP

 Photos & videos

-My fees are £40 per session however, I offer a reduced fee of £30 for initial consultations and for Students and/or Trainee Counsellors and Psychotherapists.
+My fees are £45 per session however, I am able to offer a limited number of concessionary sessions in relevant circumstances (Please contact me to discuss your requirements in this case).
 All fees are payable on the day by cash or cheque.

 Maps & Directions